armendp/Loan_Performance_Analysis/README.md

 ## Data Summary <a name="data-summary"></a>
-Before analysing the data, we are going to take a look at the portfolio from a bird's eye view.
+Before analyzing the data, we are going to take a look at the portfolio from a bird's eye view.

 **Credit Spread**